LGP-30: Design

-The primary design consultant for the Librascope computer was Stan Frankel, a Manhattan Project veteran and one of the first programmers of ENIAC.
-He designed a usable computer with a minimal amount of hardware.
+The primary design consultant for the Librascope computer was Stan Frankel, a Manhattan Project veteran and one of the first programmers of ENIAC, assisted by James Cass, at the time a graduate student at Caltech.
+They designed a usable computer with a minimal amount of hardware.
 The single address instruction set had only 16 commands.
 Magnetic drum memory held the main memory, and the central processing unit (CPU) processor registers, timing information, and the master bit clock, each on a dedicated track.
-The number of vacuum tubes was minimized by using solid-state diode logic, a bit-serial architecture and multiple use of each of the 15 flip-flops.
+The number of vacuum tubes (113) was minimized by using solid-state diode logic, a bit-serial architecture and multiple use of each of the 15 flip-flops.

 It was a binary, 31-bit word computer with a 4096-word drum memory.
 Standard inputs were the Flexowriter keyboard and paper tape (ten six-bit characters/second).
 The standard output was the Flexowriter printer (typewriter, working at 10 characters/second).
 An optional higher-speed paper tape reader and punch was available as a separate peripheral.